 Seljavallalaug – This natural pool is one of the oldest in Iceland and you will surely have a memorable experience when visiting.
 The water is not that hot because it does mix with colder water.

 So what are you waiting for?
-Contact Gotta Go Travel and let's get you to Iceland!
+Contact EPIC Luxury Vacations and let’s get you to Iceland!